tonguwin/tedx_new/README.md

 ### Blog
 1. Create Blog folder in Components - one jsx and one css file
 2. File imported, routing name set in App2.js and place on NavBar
+3. Top title that simply reads 'Events' at the top, equipped with the same CSS as the 'About Us' title on the About page
-3. Create a new folder under the blog folder, for blog post files to be (will be empty for now)
+4. Create a new folder under the blog folder, for blog post files to be (will be empty for now)
-4. Set up the divs/skeleton for this for content to be entered (Todd will handle this)
+5. Set up the divs/skeleton for this for content to be entered (Todd will handle this)

 ### Events
 1. Create Events folder in Components - one jsx and one css file